The Difference Between Concept

 decision maker make a decision for a final product.

-job is producing visuals that end up being the final product.
+Illustration is producing visuals that end up being

 Director,